Rajesh Hamal

 Rajesh Hamal (राजेश हमाल /ne/; born 9 June 1964) is a Nepalese film actor and television presenter.
-He is widely considered the most prominent figure in Nepali cinema and is often referred to by fans and media as "Maha Nayak" (Nepali for "The Great Actor").
-Hamal began his acting career in 1991, peaking in the 1990s and early 2000s.
-He has set several box office records in Nepali cinema, including the most commercially successful films as a lead actor, the most consecutive hits, and the most acting awards.
-His position in the Nepali film industry has been likened to that of Amitabh Bachan's position in the Hindi film industry.
-In 2025, Daily News and Analysis described him as the "biggest and richest star of the Nepali film industry," who is "not only the face of the Nepali film industry, but is also a cultural icon."
+Hamal began his acting career in 1991, peaking in the 1990s and 2000s.
+He has set several box office records in Nepali cinema, including the most commercially successful films as a lead actor, the most consecutive hits and the most awards for an actor.
+He has acted in more than 300 films in his lifetime.
+In 2025, Indian newspaper Daily News and Analysis (DNA) described him as the "Amitabh Bachchan of Nepali Cinema."
+Nepali newspaper Khabarhub noted that "during the peak of his career, industry insiders often remarked that a film would succeed simply by featuring Hamal's face on the poster.
+Producers who closely worked with him in his early days have acknowledged this phenomenon.
+His colleagues have also spoken publicly about the pressure producers felt to include his image prominently in promotional materials.
+Such was his stardom that he frequently appeared in guest roles in multiple projects."